lealceldeiro/gems/JavaConcurrencyInPractice/Chapter02/README.md

 The possibility of incorrect results in the presence of unlucky timing is so important in concurrent programming that it has a name: a _race condition_.

-<details><summary>_race condition_ or _data race_? </summary>The term _race condition_ is often confused with the related term _data race_, which arises when synchronization is not used to coordinate all access to a shared nonfinal field.
+<details><summary>race condition or data race? </summary>The term _race condition_ is often confused with the related term _data race_, which arises when synchronization is not used to coordinate all access to a shared nonfinal field.
 You risk a data race whenever a thread writes a variable that might next be read by another thread or reads a variable that might have last been written by another thread if both threads do not use synchronization; code with data races has no useful defined semantics under the Java Memory Model.
 Not all race conditions are data races, and not all data races are race conditions, but they both can cause concurrent programs to fail in unpredictable ways.</details>

 ### 2.2.1 Race conditions